How to garden organically

 many people dont buy organic food, are because they are not able to afford it, even though they want to have organic food. what can you do about that, nothing! ask those people to work harder? make more money ?

-8. by lavenda11, on October 11 2008 @ 12:48 pm
+October 11, 2008 at 12:48 pm

 Australia used to …